sacert/PyCast/README.md

 ##### Files to download options:

-* `"all/All"`          -  grab every podcast available from the content provider using "All"
+* `"all/All"`          -  grab every podcast available from the content provider
 * `"[int]"`            -  grab specific podcast, ex: 25
 * `"[int] to/- [int]"` -  grab range of podcasts, ex: 25-30
 * `"new/New/latest"`   -  grab latest podcast from the content provider